mars-research/cheri-impact-artifact/README.md

-This document documents data artifact corresponding to paper "Understanding the Security Impact of CHERI on the Operating System Kernel".
+This document describes the data artifact corresponding to the paper “Understanding the Security Impact of CHERI on the Operating System Kernel.”

 The raw datasets used in our analysis are available at the following URL:

 https://docs.google.com/spreadsheets/d/1nLsI_KLPio3jMF1xHISSkB2t565U0d1Mz0LIf5bieMk/edit

-## Navigating the Dataset

-Final tables:

-- **CVE Table**: Corresponds to Table 1 in Section 5.1
-- **CHERI vs Rust Table**: Corresponds to Table 2 in Section 5.2

-Source datasets:

-- **CVEs**: The full dataset with labeled CVEs
-- **CHERI vs Rust CVEs**: The subset of CVEs for Table 2

 # Overall Metholodogy.